-What is Christian Stewardship?
+What is Orthodox Christian Stewardship?

 "It is by offering our blessings back to God that He will be able to continue His forgiving, healing, liberating, empowering, transfiguring, loving ministry through the Church.
-For God, Infinite though He be, has chosen to work thorugh us, through our gifts, to continue His saving work in the world today." - Fr.
+For God, Infinite though He be, has chosen to work through us, through our gifts, to continue His saving work in the world today." - Fr.
 Anthony Coniaris

 Stewardship reminds us that everything we have has been given to us by God - not for us to have, but for us to care for as stewards, or caretakers.
 This is why we call those who are actively living the Orthodox Christian life "stewards," because to live the Orthodox Christian life fully means to recognize that we have received everything from God, and therefore we offer some of what we have received back in thanksgiving.

 Financial stewardship is an offering, and it is part of how we participate in the saving work of Christ and His Church.
 By offering back some of what has been given to us, we allow God to work through that offering "for the life of the world."
 Just as we offer bread and wine for the Liturgy which God transforms into the Body and Blood of Christ to transform us into the living Body of Christ, so do we offer our time, treasure, and talents to Christ and His Church so that God might receive them and transform them into the means not only of our salvation, but for all Creation.